richardazia/python_practice/python_notes.md

 ### elif
 elif is like - else if in other languages but it short circuits as soon as one condition is true

+### Nested conditionals
+- Conditions can be nested
+- if condition a is true, look at condition b, if be is true look at c...
+- if a is false then nothing runs

+### Rounding floats
+bmi = round(bmi, 2) where bmi is the float and 2 is the number of decimal places.

+### isnumeric
+- return true if the string is a numeric string, false if not
+- a string is numeric if all characters in the string are numbers